zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     The `ext` object declares the `mavenRepository` property.
 This property is used as the project repository.

-4. In the same `build.gradle` file, add the following code to the dependencies code block to add the enabler-java artifact as a dependency of your project:
+4. In the same `build.gradle` file, add the following code to the dependencies code block.
+Doing so adds the enabler-java artifact as a dependency of your project:
     ```gradle
     implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
     ```
-*Note* At time of writing this guide, ZoweApimlVersion is '1.1.11'.
-Adjust accordnigly.
+**Note:** At time of writing this guide, ZoweApimlVersion is '1.1.11'.
+Adjust the version to the latest available ZoweApimlVersion.

-5. In your project home directory, run `gradle clean build` command to build your project.
-Alternatively you may run gradlew to use gradle version specificly working for your project.
+5. In your project home directory, run the `gradle clean build` command to build your project.
+Alternatively you may run gradlew to use the specific gradle version that is working on your project.

 <font color="red">**TODO** What gradle version is minimum required for Plain Java Enabler?</font>